Impact of Parents Fighting in Front of Children

 Every couple has disagreements, which, when peacefully resolved are healthy.
 However, if these squabbles turn into big fights, they can have a nasty impact on children.
 So how do parent fights affect a child?
 Listed below are some of the negative effects.

 The effects of parents fighting in front of children can be disastrous.
-On seeing their parents fighting and arguing, children start to believe that this is the way to solve problems.
-Thus, they try to resolve their issues in the same way with everyone.
+When very small children witness ugly fights between their parents it can instigate poor problem-solving issues in them.
+Also on seeing their parents fighting and arguing, eventually children start to believe that this is the way to solve problems.
+Thus, they try to resolve their issues in the same way as everyone else.
 This can result in dysfunctional and failed relationships.

 2. Emotional Distress

 Domestic violence or parents physically fighting in front of the child can cause immense emotional distress.
 Witnessing regular fights between parents can trigger early anxiety issues and other mental health issues in children.
 Children witnessing domestic violence in the early stage of their lives have higher chances of turning out to be insecure adults with poor self-esteem issues.

 Children emulate what they see their parents doing.
 If you and your spouse are constantly fighting, your child will most likely grow up learning the same thing.
 As a result, your child’s relationship with his partner may suffer in adulthood.
 It may even lead to your child feeling the need to avoid relationships from the fear of getting hurt.

 Seeing their parents fight regularly may make children feel anxious, depressed, and helpless.
 As a result such children often start to find comfort in food, they may either stop eating or over-eat.
 They could suffer from headaches or stomach aches.
 They may even have trouble falling asleep at night.
 Fighting between parents can give rise to behavioural issues like phobia etc. in children.